lspope/capstone/README.md

 ### Recommendation 1
 * Audience: Education-focused Stakeholders
 * The number of Positive sentiment Tweets is __substantially__ higher than the other sentiment classes in every State, in every Region.
 This initial analysis suggests that Twitter is being used across the US to communicate positive information and statements on Education during COVID.
-I recommend that Stakeholders explore the [Topic Visualization with pyLDAvis Notebook](https://nbviewer.jupyter.org/github/lspope/capstone/blob/main/code/demo_topic_viz.ipynb?flush_cache=false) to explore the topics detected across the US and within each US geographic Region.
+I recommend that Stakeholders interact with the [Topic Visualization with pyLDAvis](https://nbviewer.jupyter.org/github/lspope/capstone/blob/main/code/demo_topic_viz.ipynb?flush_cache=false) to explore the topics detected across the US and within each US geographic Region.

 ### Recommendation 2
 * Audience: Education-focused Stakeholders